keptn/keptn.github.io/content/docs/0.14.x/monitoring/prometheus/install/index.md

 ```

 - The prometheus-service (which will be deployed later) needs access to the Prometheus instance.
-By default it uses the Prometheus instance running in the same name space as Keptn.
+By default it uses the Prometheus instance running on the same Kubernetes cluster as Keptn,
+in the monitoring namespace.
 If you are using another, external Prometheus instance, create a secret containing the user, password, and url.
 The secret must have the following format (please note the double-space indentation):